Travel Grants FAQ

 A: It depends on the funds allotted to our budget from the grants GRO receives from Dean of Student Life.
-For Fall 2011, for example, we expected to give away up to 12 awards.
+We usually give ~30 awards every year.

 Q: Can I apply for a travel grant if I’m not presenting at the conference?

 A: No. Travel grants are intended for graduate students who will be contributors at the conference.
-Priority is given first to students giving talks, followed by poster presentations.
+In addition, more preference is given first to students giving talks, as apposed to poster presentations.

 Q: Can I use travel grants towards a workshop?

 A: That depends on what you mean by a workshop.
-In some fields, workshops are mini conferences where work is presented and published.
-In that case, probably.
-Otherwise, the main purpose of travel grants is to help graduate students present their work.
-So, no, you can’t.
+In some fields, workshops are mini conferences where work is presented and/or published.
+In that case, yes.
+Otherwise, if you are not presenting your work, then unfortunately no.

 Q: I received a GRO travel grant last semester.
 Am I eligible for a travel grant this semester?